 Stardew Valley: Best Professions For Profits

 Choosing professions after reaching level five can become quite a headache.
-Well, of course, youâre deciding what youâll do in the foreseeable future.
-If chosen wisely, picking a Stardew Valley profession shouldnât be taken lightly as they play a massive role in your Stardew Valley career.
-Players should be wary of what will happen if they choose a particular profession by knowing its pros and cons beforehand.
-You get to decide your profession after reaching levels 5 and 10, respectively.
-Essentially, professions are based on your own like and dislike.
-If you donât like a specific profession, then thereâs no good in choosing that, even if itâs the better choice.
+Of course, you’re deciding what you’ll do in the foreseeable future.
+If chosen wisely, picking a Stardew Valley profession shouldn’t be taken lightly as they play a massive role in your Stardew Valley career.

 Farming

-Farming is one of the first things youâll learn when stepping into the world of Stardew Valley Professions.
+Farming is one of the first things you’ll learn when stepping into the world of Stardew Valley Professions.
 So, get a hold of it as fast as possible to level up as soon as possible.
 Here are the two options you get when you reach level five and then level 10.
 But before we get into more details, make sure you read our Stardew Valley Hardwood farming locations guide.

 Rancher

 Rancher is the first of the two professions you can choose from in Stardew Valley.
-In Rancher, you can sell Animal Products for 20 percent of its original price.
-The downside to this is that raw animal products donât sell for much, hence doesnât make you much money.
+In Rancher, you can sell Animal Products for 20 percent of their original price.
+The downside to this is that raw animal products don’t sell for much, hence doesn’t make you much money.

 Coopmaster

-You can choose Coopmaster profession after reaching level 10.
+You can choose the Coopmaster profession after reaching level 10.
 Coopmaster helps you befriend coop animals two times faster.

 Shephard